-General Maurice-Etienne GérardAide-de-camp to Marshal Bernadotte and a talented corps commander
+General Maurice Étienne GérardAide-de-camp to Marshal Bernadotte who later became a talented corps commander

 Born: April 4, 1773

 Place of Birth: Damvilliers, Meuse, France

 Imperial Nobility: Baron

 Died: April 17, 1852

 Arc de Triomphe: GERARD on the east pillar

 The son of a royal bailiff, Maurice Étienne Gérard would rise to become a notable general and eventually a Marshal of France.
 Gérard first joined the military in October of 1791 when he volunteered to join the 2nd Battalion of Meuse.
 Less than a month later he saw his first action, fighting at the defiles of Argonne and then at Jemappes .
 The next month Gérard received a promotion to sous-lieutenant, and then in 1793 he fought at Neerwinden and was promoted to lieutenant.

 The summer of 1794 was a busy time for Gérard after he joined the 71st demi-brigade commanded by Bernadotte, whom he would work closely with for many years.
 As part of the Army of the North, that June they crossed the Sambre, fought at Fleurus and Charleroi and then at Fleurus again.
 Next they joined the Army of the Sambre and Meuse, and then in 1795 Gérard joined Bernadotte's staff and fought at Kreuznach.
 In 1796 Gérard took part in the occupation of Wurzburg and the combat of Teining before following Bernadotte to Italy at the end of 1796.
 The next spring he fought at Gradisca where General Bonaparte promoted him to capitaine on the field of battle.
 In 1798 Gérard stayed attached to Bernadotte and followed him on trips to Paris and Vienna where he continued to distinguish himself.